-As winter approaches, the aroma of hot mulled cider wafts over New York City’s Greenmarkets.
-It’s a real treat to sip this spicy Holiday treat while you’re shopping on a cold fall or winter’s day, and happily it is also a perfect seasonal non-alcoholic drink for holiday parties.
-It’s easy to make.
-Just use cloudy unpasteurized non-alcoholic cider and cook it with whole spices, not ground which can make the cider murky looking.
-In any event, if like us you put most of the spices into a bag, they will be easy for you to remove.
-And experiment with the spices to find the blend that suits you best.
-You don’t need to add sugar as there’s plenty in the juice.
-By the way, if you have a slow cooker, use it for this recipe.
+It’s a real treat to sip this spicy holiday treat while shopping on a cold fall or winter’s day, and happily it is also a perfect seasonal non-alcoholic drink for holiday parties.
+It’s easy... to make.
+Just use cloudy unpasteurized non-alcoholic cider, and cook it with whole spices — not ground, which can make the cider murky-looking.
+Put the spices into a bag for easy removal, and experiment with the spices to find your preferred blend.
+No more sugar is needed as there’s plenty in the juice.
+By the way, if a slow cooker is available, use it for this recipe.
 It takes all thought out of it.
-You’ll find the timing in Ann’s Tips Enjoy!
+Find the timing in Chef Tips.

-In large pot, at least 5 quarts, place the cinnamon sticks, orange studded with cloves, and the spice bag.
+In large pot (at least 5 quarts), place the cinnamon sticks, orange studded with cloves, and the spice bag.
 Pour the cider over them.
-Bring to a low simmer over a medium high heat.
-Cover, and lower the heat to low.
-Cook at a low simmer for 11/2 – 2 hours. (see Ann’s Tips)
+Bring to a low simmer over a medium-high heat.
+Cover, and lower the heat.
+Cook at a low simmer for 1½ to 2 hours.
+(See Chef Tips if using a slow cooker.)

-- When ready to serve, carefully remove the spice bag, cinnamon sticks and the orange — the orange will be very soft.
+When ready to serve, carefully remove the spice bag, cinnamon sticks, and the orange — the orange will be very soft.
 You may have to strain the cider if too many of the spices have escaped.
-Return to the stove and keep warm on a very low flame.
+Return to the stove and keep warm on a very low heat.
 Serve hot.

 If a large slow cooker is available, follow recipe as above but cook for 4 hours.

 Put the spices into a metal tea strainer if a big one is handy.